Developing an HTML5 file uploader with a PHP back end

 When a file is uploaded, it goes through validators that have been assigned to the widget.
 You can think of these as filters.
 Some of them are already predefined, and you can create custom ones along the way.

 To limit the accepted file types, first we need to define a message that users will see if they upload a wrong type.
-Do this by defining a new constant right below the API key:
+Do this by defining a new constant right before registering the Uploadcare components:

 }